Putin orders troops to eastern Ukraine after formally recognizing two Moscow-backed separatist regions

 Ukrainian President Volodymyr Zelensky for weeks has been urging the West to impose sanctions in response to the buildup of Russian forces and materiel around his country, but U.S. and many European officials have said the threat of sanctions should function as a deterrent to Putin and be triggered only after he invades Ukraine.

-The senior Biden administration official said economic sanctions probably would be imposed Tuesday but did not characterize their scope.
+The senior Biden administration official said new sanctions will be imposed Tuesday but did not characterize their scope.
 The administration also announced a ban on U.S. trade with the breakaway regions.

-Late Monday, the United Nations Security Council was set to hold an emergency meeting on the Ukraine crisis, following a request by Kyiv citing Russia’s decision to recognize the separatist regions.
+Late Monday, the United Nations Security Council held an emergency meeting on the Ukraine crisis, following a request by Kyiv citing Russia’s decision to recognize the separatist regions.

 Ukraine’s ambassador to the United Nations, Sergiy Kyslytsya, formally requested the meeting in a letter that cited Russia’s recognition of Donetsk and Luhansk as independent nations, as well as Moscow’s “ongoing aggravation of the security situation around Ukraine” and threat to “international peace and security.”
 The Washington Post obtained a copy of the letter.